bajuwa/ComicCompiler/README.md

 **Default:** "./"
 The path to the directory you want to collect image files from.
 By default it's set to "./" which refers to your **current working directory**, aka the location you're in when you run the script.

+### Include subDirectory
+**Shorthand:** -is
+**Longhand:** --include-subDirectory
+**Default:** false
+This will include images in subfolders.
+For example, if folder there is ./chapter1/image1/image01.jpg and ./chapter1/image2/image02.jpg.
+If the input directory is ./chapter1 then by default, neither image will be found.
+Enabling this will include both images assuming they match the prefix pattern and file extensions.

 ### Output Directory
 **Shorthand:** -od [text]
 **Longhand:** --output-directory [text]
-**Default:** "./"
+**Default:** "./compiled"
 The path to the directory you want to put the new page files in.
-By default it's set to "./" which refers to your **current working directory**, aka the location you're in when you run the script.
+By default it's set to "./compiled" which refers to a folder called compiled in your **current working directory**, aka the location you're in when you run the script.
+It will create the folder if it does not exist

+### Output Directory
+**Shorthand:** -oh
+**Longhand:** --output-here
+**Default:** "./compiled"
+Sets the directory you want to put the new page files in as the same as "./" or **current working directory**, aka the location you're in when you run the script.
+By default it's set to "./compiled" which refers to a folder called compiled in your **current working directory**.

 ### Whitespace Break Mode
 **Shorthand:** -m [number]